DRESS AT SCHOOL

 - Socks must be worn at all times.

 Jackets, coats, hooded sweatshirts, non-uniform sweatshirts and hats are not to be worn in the classroom/building.
-Students may purchase an embroidered black fleece from the Pius uniform shop that can be worn throughout the day.
-A uniform polo must be worn underneath the fleece jacket.
+Students may purchase a blue quarter-zip or gray full zip from the Pius uniform shop that can be worn throughout the day, as well as the approved black fleece.
+A uniform polo must be worn underneath the full zip options of the gray jacket or black fleece.

 The student ID must be worn on a lanyard around the neck during the school day.